companyinfo/ptr/README.md

 ## Performance

 The package has **minimal overhead** with most operations optimized to near-zero cost by the Go compiler.

-Benchmark results:
+### Core Operations Benchmarks

 ```text
 BenchmarkTo-12                  1000000000    0.12 ns/op    0 B/op    0 allocs/op